JessZuchowski/task_master/TaskMaster/README.md

 1. User's device tokens should be saved in their profile.
 2. The notifications composer should be able to send notifications to all devices with the app.

+## Day Six Features

+1. Add notification to users when a task's state is updated.
+2. Everyone who has interacted with that task should be notified.
+3. The notification should include the task title and state.
+4. Tapping the notification should take the user to that task's detail page.

 ## References

 <a href="https://firebase.google.com/docs/firestore/quickstart">Cloud Firestore Docs</a>

 <a href="https://github.com/codefellows/seattle-java-401d3">Java 401 Class Demos</a>

+<a href="https://developer.android.com/topic/libraries/data-binding/observability#samples">Android Dev Guide</a>